 1550s, "stroke of a whip," from jerk (v.1).
-Sense of "sudden sharp pull or twist" first recorded 1570s.
-Meaning "involuntary spasmodic movement of limbs or features" first recorded 1805.
+Sense of "sudden sharp pull or twist" is by 1570s.
+Meaning "involuntary spasmodic movement of limbs or features" recorded from 1805.
 As the name of a popular dance, it is attested from 1966.

 "tedious and ineffectual person," 1935, American English carnival slang, of uncertain origin.
 Perhaps from jerkwater "petty, inferior, insignificant" [Barnhart, OED]; alternatively from, or influenced by, verbal phrase jerk off "masturbate" [Rawson].
 The lyric in "Big Rock Candy Mountain," sometimes offered as evidence of earlier use, apparently is "Where they hung the Turk [not jerk] that invented work."

 A soda-jerk (1915; soda-jerker is from 1883) is so called for the pulling motion required to work the taps.

 Consider now the meek and humble soda-fountain clerk,

 Who draweth off the moistened air with nimble turn and jerk,

 "preserve (meat) by cutting into long thin strips and drying in the sun," 1707, American English, from American Spanish carquear, from charqui (see jerky).
 Related: Jerked.